-Of the total interest on bonds of 245 million yen posted in the second quarter, 225 million yen was charged to income using the amortized cost method.
+Of the total interest on bonds of ¥502 million, ¥461 million was charged to income using the amortized cost method.
 As in 1 above, this is a non-cash expense recorded in accordance with the International Financial Reporting Standards (IFRS), which was introduced in the first quarter of the fiscal year ending December 2020.

 Under JGAAP, convertible bond issuances were accounted for as liabilities and issue fees were accounted for as expenses.
-Under International Financial Reporting Standards (IFRS), however, proceeds, after deducting issue fees from convertible bond issuances, are accounted for as liabilities and equity, based on a certain standard.
+Under IFRS, however, proceeds, after deducting issue fees from convertible bond issuances, are accounted for as liabilities and equity, based on a certain standard.
 As a result, the difference between the face value of convertible bonds and the amount recorded as liabilities is amortized (expensed) over the period.